The query complexity of sampling from strongly log-concave distributions in one dimension: Proof of the lower bound

 \begin{proof}[Proof of~\autoref{thm:general_lower}] Let $Z \sim \unif([m])$ be an index chosen uniformly at random.
 Suppose that an algorithm makes $n$ queries to the oracle for $p_Z$, and given $Z = i$, outputs a sample $Y$ whose law $q_i$ is at total variation distance at most $\frac{1}{64}$ from $p_i$.
 In light of Lemma~\ref{lem:low_bd_lem2}, a good candidate estimator for $Z$ from the observation of $Y$ is given by

 On the one hand, the probability that the estimator is correct is bounded by

 where the last inequality uses~\autoref{lem:low_bd_lem2}.

 On the other hand, we can lower bound $\Pr\{\widehat Z \ne Z\}$ using Fano's inequality.
-Let $x_1,\dotsc,x_n$ denote the query points of the algorithm.
+Let $x_1,\dotsc,x_n$ denote the query points of the algorithm, and let $W_i$ be a shorthand for the triple $(V_i, V_i', V_i'')$.
 We will first prove the lower bound for deterministic algorithms, i.e., assuming that each query point $x_j$ is a deterministic function of the previous query points and query values.
 Since

 forms a Markov chain, Fano's inequality~\citep{coverthomas2006infotheory} yields

 where $I$ denotes the mutual information.
 By the chain rule for mutual information \citep{coverthomas2006infotheory},

 Observe that, conditioned on ${\{x_i, W_Z(x_i)\}}_{i=1}^{j-1}$, the query point $x_j$ is deterministic.
 Also, from the construction of the family of potentials, we know that $W_Z(x_j) = W_1(x_j)$ if $x_j \le \ttt 2^{Z-1}$, and $W_Z(x_j) = W_m(x_j)$ if $x_j \ge \frac{5}{4} \ttt 2^{Z+1}$.
 It yields that: \begin{itemize} \item for $Z \le \log_2(\frac{4}{5}\sqrt \kappa x_j)-1$, $W_Z(x_j)$ takes a unique value given by $W_m(x_j)$, \item for $Z \ge \log_2(\sqrt \kappa x_j)+1$, $W_Z(x_j)$ takes a unique value given by $W_1(x_j)$, \end{itemize} and otherwise, $Z$ lives in an interval of size at most $\log_2(\sqrt \kappa x_j)+1-(\log_2(\frac{4}{5}\sqrt \kappa x_j)-1) \le 2+\log_2(5/4)$ which covers at most three integers, say $z_0-1, z_0, z_0+1$.
 Hence, the conditional distribution of $W_Z(x_j)$ can be supported on at most $5$ points given respectively by Since the mutual information is upper bounded by the conditional entropy of $W_Z(x_j)$, we can conclude